-The information on this page is primarily for those of you that have either been approved to be an unclassified interpreter or are already on the roster of interpreters for the judicial branch of the State of Iowa.
+The information on this page is primarily for those interpreters who have either been approved to be an unclassified interpreter or are already on the roster of interpreters for the judicial branch of the State of Iowa.
 If you have not yet submitted an application to become an interpreter for the State of Iowa, then you can find the information you need by clicking here.

 How do I get listed on the roster of authorized interpreters?

 To be listed on the Roster of Interpreters for the Iowa Judicial branch you will need to have at least a Class "C" rating.
-To obtain such a rating you need to attend the two day orientation and pass three tests: the NCSC written examination, the Iowa interpreter ethics examination and an ATLA Oral Proficiency interview administered by state court administration.
+To obtain such a rating you need to pass the NCSC written examination.
+Once you have passed, you must attend the orientation program.
+Finally, you must achieve a minimum score of 55% on the NCSC oral examination (if the NCSC oral exam is not offered in your language, you must achieve a score of 11 on the ALTA oral proficiency interview in both English and your non-English language).
 Specifics regarding the testing dates can be found here.
-To receive a Class "B" or "A" rating, you will also need to take and pass an oral examination of your sight translation and oral interpretation skills.
+To receive a Class "B" or "A" rating, you must achieve scores of 65 and 70, respectively, on the NCSC oral examination.

 How do I get paid?

-Administrative Directive on Court Interpreter and Translator Compensation (PDF)(September 2017)
+Administrative Directive on Court Interpreter and Translator Compensation (PDF)(July 2021)

 All interpreters and translators should read this directive issued by the state court administrator.
 It governs all aspects of interpreter and translator compensation.